segis95/Router/README.md

 ## Routing

 Once the entire graph is constructed using the transmitted pieces of information each node performs **Dijkstra algorithm** to establish optimal routes from itself to all other nodes.
-Here is _optimal subroute_ principle is applied: **a subroute of an optimal route is also an optimal route**.
+Here the _optimal subroute_ principle is applied: **a subroute of an optimal route is also an optimal route**.

+## Testing

+Probably the easiest way to test the described approach is to use Linux Network Namespaces instead of physical connections.
+In order to create the network from the picture above one may use commands from file **create-ns**:

+'''sudo bash create-ns'''